4 steps to expand your philanthropic reach this year

-Commit time to deepening and broadening your impact.
+Commit time to deepen and broaden your impact.
 And again, you don’t need to worry about your limited hours—just focus on committing regularly.
 For example, perhaps there are monthly or quarterly town halls and events to advocate for literacy education at the state and national levels.
 Mark your calendars for those days!

 Be strategic with your time, your donations, and your energy.

 Research the right organizations and pathways for change so you know your time and/or money is well spent.
 Create a plan to spread your time and energy throughout the year.
 Even as the fall brings colder and shorter days, figure out ways to get yourself motivated.
 The weather may change and you may lose motivation, but the need is always there!